The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Sure, we laid that out.
 I think we have our potash shipments by destination as one of the slides in the appendix, so you can see the numbers there.
 We're projecting about a 2.1 million tonne increase this year to 62.8 million.
 That's a 3.5% increase from 60.7 million in 2016.
 We've said all along that after two years of declining shipments due to the big buildup of pipeline inventories in 2014 that we expected a good rebound this year, and that is taking place.
 In 2018, we expect that we'll be up again.
 We're projecting about 64.5 million tonnes of shipments in 2018.

 And in terms of where that's coming from, no surprise, it's the big six where we see continued growth, helped by some of the newer regions, good rebound or decent growth in places like Africa, the former Soviet Union.
-But it will be the Brazils, the Indonesias, the Malaysias of the world that account for most of that.
+But it will be the Brazils, the Indonesias, Malaysias of the world that account for most of that.

 James C. O'Rourke - The Mosaic Co.

-And, Steve, if you look at our predictions for next year, we're looking at 63.5 million to 65.5 million tonnes global shipments next year.
-If you compare that to 2016 at 60.7 million tonnes, we have more than absorbed any capacity increases that would come from legacy at 1.8 million tonnes.
-We're 4 million tonnes of growth.
+And Steve, if you look at our predictions for next year, we're looking at 63.5 million to 65.5 million tonnes global shipments next year.
+You compare that to 2016 at 60.7 million tonnes, we have more than absorbed any capacity increases that would come from legacy at 1.8 million tonnes.
+We're at 4 million tonnes of growth.
 And the only new capacity coming on is 1.8 million tonnes.
 So clearly on that, the market will be tighter next year than it actually was in 2016.

 Michael R. Rahm - The Mosaic Co.